tldr-pages/tldr/pages/linux/losetup.md

 `sudo losetup -d /dev/{{loop}}`

-- Attach a file to the new free loop device.
-Scan the device for partitions:
+- Attach a file to a new free loop device and scan the device for partitions:

 `sudo losetup --show --partscan -f /{{path/to/file}}`